PlanQK/planqk-platform-docs/src/cli-reference.md

 ## `planqk serve`

-Launches a web server that allows interaction with the API to create, check the status and cancel service executions.
+Launches a web server that enables users to interact with the API.
+It facilitates service creation, status checks, and cancellation of service executions.
+A significant advantage is the ability to test services locally before deploying them to the platform

 ```
 USAGE